onitsoft/Solidity-Course/lesson-4/README.md

 # Lesson 4 - Data Types

-## Value vs. reference data types

-A data type is a value type if it holds the data within its own memory allocation.
-On the other hand, a reference type contains a pointer to another memory location that holds the data.

 ## Value types

 The following types are also called value types because variables of these types will always be passed by value, i.e. they are always copied when they are used as function arguments or in assignments.